Leading Tickles

 Leading Tickles is a town in the Canadian province of Newfoundland and Labrador.
 In 2021, the town had a population of 296, down from 407 in the Canada 2006 Census.
 It is located approximately 25 km Northwest of Point Leamington on the shores of Notre Dame Bay.
-The town boasts spectacular scenery especially in spring and early summer when many icebergs pass just off the coast.
+The town has notable scenery, especially in spring and early summer when many icebergs pass just off the coast.